fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 OP_CD is defined as a check-and-verify opcode rather than pushing 1 or 0 on the stack because that would conceptually allow the execution of an output's script to be affected by the scripts of other outputs.
 That would add complexity that is almost certainly unacceptable.
 As currently defined, the interactions between outputs that OP_CD allows can only result in the transaction being declared invalid, rather than changing any execution behavior of the scripts.

-The `medianFeeRate` is used to calculate the maximum fee contribution of an output rather than the median fee so that a change in the average bytes-per-transaction over time doesn't skew the calculations of fee limits.
+The `averageFeeRate` is used to calculate the maximum fee contribution of an output rather than the median fee so that a change in the average bytes-per-transaction over time doesn't skew the calculations of fee limits.

 The opcode has several cases where it reverts to OP_SUCCESSx semantics (or OP_NOPx semantics in the case of the traditional script version).
 This is done rather than defining it as failure so that future soft-forks can redefine these semantics.